 Our product liability lawyers represent individuals who have been harmed by defective medical devices, dangerous drugs, hazardous materials and other types of harmful products.

 The term “product liability” generally refers to personal injury lawsuits by consumers against manufacturers of these harmful product, drugs, and devices.
 A “product” can be almost any type of manufactured object or device, but product liability lawsuits usually involve chemicals and commercial materials (e.g., asbestos), pharmaceuticals, medical devices and other health products, and motor vehicles.Product Liability Lawsuits Against Manufacturers

 Product manufacturers have a moral and legal responsibility to consumers to make and distribute products that are as safe as they reasonably can be.
 When a company fails to meet this standard and makes a product that is defective and dangerous, consumers have a legal right to sue the seller and manufacturer.
 Product liability or defective product cases are generally premised on one of three types of tort claims:

 - strict liability in tort.

-Strict liability does not mean that your can automatically recover if you are injured by a product.
+Strict liability does not mean that you can automatically recover if you are injured by a product.
 You still must prove that the product was defective.
-But what it does mean you do not need to prove any particular act of negligence on the part of the seller.
-Instead, your lawyer must prove that the product was defective at the time it left the control of the seller.
+But it does mean that you do not need to prove any particular act of negligence on the part of the seller.
+Instead, your lawyer must simply prove that the product was defective and unreasonably dangerous at the time it left the control of the seller.
 Accordingly, to recover compensatory damages under a strict liability theory in Maryland, the plaintiffs' lawyers must prove:

 - that the product was in a defective condition at the time it left the possession or control of the seller;